dotnet/dotnet-monitor/README.md

-# .NET Core Diagnostics Repo
+# .NET Monitor Repo

-This repository contains the source code for dotnet-monitor, a diagnostic tool
+This repository contains the source code for dotnet-monitor, a diagnostic tool for capturing diagnostic artifacts in an operator-driven or automated manner.

+## Releases

+See [Releases](documentation/releases.md) for the release history.

 ## Building the Repository